louisbui63/optimus-manager/README.md

-optimus-manager
+optimus-manager for Debian
 ==================

 This fork is a port of optimus-manager for debian.
-Run install.sh and prey.
+Run `sudo install.sh` and prey. you might need `python3-installer` and `python3-build` packages for build, as well as others.
 Bellow is the original readme.

+optimus-manager
 ==================

 This Linux program provides a solution for GPU switching on Optimus laptops (i.e laptops with a dual Nvidia/Intel or Nvidia/AMD configuration).